SiroDiaz/sphinxql/README.md

   });
 ```

-Or using an array of key-value pairs
+Or using an array of key-value pairs to insert multiple values in the same query
 ```ecmascript 6
 const document = [{
   id: 1,